 A Bit About Me

 As well as being a mum, grandmother and education blogger, I am the Founder & Managing Partner of The Tutor Team.
-We are a family business, where I work with both my daughter Tess and my son Anthony.
+We are a family business, where I work with my daughter Tess, my son Anthony and my daughter-in-law Anita.
 I am also assisted by Lisa, my PA.
 We are proud to have a team of 55 qualified, experienced teachers and university lecturers offering high-quality private tuition online.

 My next blog will be published on Monday 6th April on our social media channels and here on the website.
 The next in the series will be on free downloadable classic books and tips on how to help your child analyse them.